Mynewsdesk acquires web monitoring service Mention

 Communications workflow company Mynewsdesk is acquiring French startup Mention for an undisclosed sum.
 Norwegian business media group NHST currently owns Mynewsdesk.

 Mention lets you monitor keywords around the web.
-It’s a good way to hear what customers are saying about your brand on their blog, on Twitter, on Facebook or anywhere that is public.
+It’s a good way to hear what customers are saying about your brand on their blog, on Twitter, on Facebook or anywhere public.

 You can also use Mention to generate reports, study competitors to see if people are talking about them and find influencers who use your products.
 It can be a useful tool for PR and marketing companies for instance.